-Learning situations are based around high interest themes such as friendship, movies, part-time jobs, and shopping.
+Learning situations are based around high interest themes such as friendship, movies, and shopping.
 Students will increase their level of communicative competence with a continued emphasis on oral skills.
+Completion of French 9 is strongly recommended prior to this course.